 What is alpha-1 antitrypsin deficiency?

 Alpha-1 antitrypsin deficiency (AATD) is a condition that increases your child's risk for lung and liver damage.
-Alpha-1 antitrypsin (AAT) is made by your child's liver and protects his lungs and liver from infections.
-His body may not be able to make enough AAT if he was born with abnormal genes that make AAT.
-If the AAT his liver makes is faulty, it can cause liver inflammation, damage, and may lead to liver failure.
-He may also develop AATD if tobacco smoke or chemical fumes decrease his AAT levels.
+Alpha-1 antitrypsin (AAT) is made by your child's liver and protects his or her lungs and liver from infections.
+Your child's body may not be able to make enough AAT if he or she was born with abnormal genes that make AAT.
+If the AAT his or her liver makes is faulty, it can cause liver inflammation, damage, and may lead to liver failure.
+Your child may also develop AATD if tobacco smoke or chemical fumes decrease the AAT levels.

 What are the signs and symptoms of alpha-1 antitrypsin deficiency?

 - Itching all over his or her body

 - Dark urine, or light bowel movements